-Na Ostrove is located in a small island on the river.
+Na Ostrove is located on a small island on the river.
 It is a lovely area to eat at a riverside restaurant or spot the canal formed between the river and the island.

-Once you cross the Lazebnicky Bridge, you are going to find yourself at the Latran Quarter (north of the Inner Town Quarter).
-Also, Latran is the name of the main artery on the quarter.
-I recommend walking the entire length of the street in order to continue admiring the well-preserved architecture of town.
+Once you cross the Lazebnicky Bridge, you are going to find yourself in the Latran Quarter (north of the Inner Town Quarter).
+Also, Latran is the name of the main artery in the quarter.
+I recommend walking the entire length of the street in order to continue admiring the well-preserved architecture of the town.

 Latran Street will end at the Budějovická Gate.
-This is the only one of nine city gates that has survived to this day.
-Its inner side is covered with frescoed decoration with sundial at the level of the second floor.
+This is the only one of nine city gates that have survived to this day.
+Its inner side is covered with frescoed decoration with a sundial at the level of the second floor.